Skip to main content

 ObjectScript Explorer

-If the workspace is configured for server-side editing, the ObjectScript Explorer is not available.
+If the current workspace is configured for server-side editing, the ObjectScript Explorer is not available.
 In this configuration, the Explorer view lists files on the server, not on the local machine, making the ObjectScript Explorer view irrelevant.

 Server Connection Status Bar